 Long-term Equity Compensation.
 Our salary and bonus programs are intended to compensate our executive officers for short-term performance.
 We also have an equity incentive program intended to reward longer-term performance and to help align the interests of our executive officers with those of our stockholders.
 We believe that long-term performance is achieved through an ownership culture that rewards such performance by our executive officers through the use of equity incentives.
 Our current long-term incentives consist solely of stock option grants under our 2003 Equity Incentive Plan.
 However, our executive officers have also acquired equity in our company through direct investment in our common stock and in our prior preferred stock offerings.
 The common stock acquired directly by our executive officers is subject to our right of repurchase which lapses on a vesting schedule over a period of four years as described under "-Executive Employment Agreements-Unvested Share Repurchase Right" below.
 Vested shares are also subject to our repurchase right until February 2009 upon specified termination events as described under "-Executive Employment Agreements-Vested Share Repurchase Right; Executive Put Right" below.
 The compensation committee believes that the use of stock options offers the best approach to achieve our compensation goals with respect to long-term compensation and currently provides tax and other advantages to our employees relative to other forms of equity compensation.
 We believe that our stock option program is an important retention tool for our employees.
-With respect to determining the size of stock option grants, the compensation committee has approved target ranges of stock options for new vice presidents, directors, managers and others, and it reviews those ranges at least annually.
-The target ranges are intended to set appropriate stock option incentive levels for the various levels of responsibility.
+With respect to determining the size of stock option grants, the compensation committee has approved target ranges of stock option incentive levels for the various levels of responsibility.

 Our executive officers were granted stock option options under our 2003 Equity Incentive Plan in February 2004, which will be fully vested in February 2008 (but any vested shares acquired upon exercise of the options are subject to our repurchase right until February 2009).
 In connection with its compensation review for 2007, the compensation committee granted additional stock options to our executive officers in February 2007 as described in more detail under "- Compensation Actions for our Executive Officers" below.
 These options vest as to one-third of the shares subject to the option in February 2010, and the remaining two-thirds of the shares subject to the option vest monthly over two years thereafter.
 The exercise price of the options is equal to the fair market value of our common stock as determined by the compensation committee on the date of grant.
-In the absence of a public trading market for our common stock, the compensation committee determined the fair market value of our common stock in good faith based upon consideration of a number of relevant factors including the status of our development and commercialization efforts, results of operations, market conditions and the valuation we received from an independent valuation firm with respect to the fair market value of our common stock as of December 31, 2006.
+In the absence of a public trading market for our common stock, the compensation committee determined the fair market value of our common stock in good faith based upon consideration of a number of relevant factors including the status of our development and commercialization efforts, results of operations, market conditions and a contemporaneous valuation of our common stock as of December 31,

+2006.
 In determining the number of stock options granted to the executive officers, the compensation committee took into account each executive officer's position, scope of responsibility, ability to affect stockholder value, the individual's historic and recent performance, and our policy of providing compensation equity among our executive officers.